-On May 27, 2015, we entered into an at-the-market ("ATM") equity program with five sales agents in which we may, from time to time, offer and sell shares of our common stock having an aggregate offering price of up to \$250.0 million.
-On March 2, 2018, we amended certain of these equity programs, terminated one such program and entered into a new equity program with one new sales agent.
+On December 3, 2021, we entered into an at-the-market ("ATM") equity program with five sales agents in which we may, from time to time, offer and sell shares of our common stock having an aggregate offering price of up to \$250.0 million.
 The sales of shares of our common stock made through the ATM equity program, as amended, are made in "at-the-market" offerings as defined in Rule 415 of the Securities Act of 1933, as amended.
-During the nine months ended September 30, 2021, no shares of common stock were sold through the ATM equity program.
+For the three months ended March 31, 2022, no shares of common stock were sold through the ATM equity program.

 We intend to use the net proceeds from the ATM equity program to fund our development or redevelopment activities, repay amounts outstanding from time to time under our revolving line of credit or other debt financing obligations, fund potential acquisition opportunities and/or for general corporate purposes.
-As of September 30, 2021, we had the capacity to issue up to an additional \$132.6 million in shares of our common stock under our ATM equity program upon filing an updated prospectus supplement with the SEC.
+As of March 31, 2022, we had the capacity to issue up to \$250.0 million in shares of our common stock under our current ATM equity program.
 Actual future sales will depend on a variety of factors including, but not limited to, market conditions, the trading price of our common stock and our capital needs.
-We have no obligation to sell the remaining shares available for sale under the ATM equity program.
+As of March 31, 2022, we have no obligation to sell the remaining shares available for sale under the ATM equity program.